WesleyAldridge/PacManAI/README.md

 # AI for Pac-Man
-This project is from AI Berkeley http://ai.berkeley.edu/project_overview.html
+This project is from UC Berkeley http://ai.berkeley.edu/project_overview.html

 I completed the Search, Multi-Agent Search, and Reinforcement Learning sections.

-### Overview (copied from AI Berkeley):
+### Overview (copied from Berkeley):

 "The Pac-Man projects were developed for UC Berkeley's introductory artificial intelligence course, CS 188.
 They apply an array of AI techniques to playing Pac-Man.
 However, these projects don't focus on building AI for video games.
 Instead, they teach foundational AI concepts, such as informed state-space search, probabilistic inference, and reinforcement learning.
 These concepts underly real-world application areas such as natural language processing, computer vision, and robotics.